garrandall/popular-music-data/tracks/-i-wanna--testify-the-parliaments.md

 Everybody sing, I just want to testify
 Oh girl, what your love has done for me

-Hum - mmmm luscious
+Hum - mmm luscious
 Sure been delicious to me
-Hear me now, hum-mmmmmmm
+Hear me now, hum-mmm
 Luscious, sure been delicious to me

 Once I was a hollow man